Hello Fall. Hello New Owners. Hello New Patterns.

 The pattern Athena displays a sense of creative order and majestic peace.
 The pattern in this solid fabric resembles details found in ancient Greek stonework.
 Athena is a goddess of wisdom and war, and a master in artistic handicrafts such as spinning yarn.
 The neutral browns and cream colors give this pattern a versatile look and the aesthetic flexibility to blend into any yoga studio or home.
 It is beautiful and sturdy, like all our Inner Space Yoga bolsters.

 Pallas Athene has epitomized different things for different people across time.
 Jill loves her for her fierceness and ability to manifest wisdom into physical form, ideas into concrete beauty.
 It turns out that Jill has Pallas Athene in the 8th house, in her astrological chart.
 People with this “represent strong psychic and oracular intelligence.
-These people have creative skill with joint business and money affairs, the power of sexual magic, and using kundalini yoga as a spiritual transformer,” according to Demetra George.
+These people have creative skill with joint business and money affairs, and using kundalini yoga as a spiritual transformer,” according to Demetra George.
 I guess we’ll find out!

 Happy Fall ya'll.
 We hope all this news makes you happier than a warm pumpkin spiced late.